atrsoftgmbh/atrshmlog/doc/layer_python.markdown

 To convert it to a text file you will need the convert.

-So we make a small test run here to se how its done.
+So we make a small test run here to see how its done.

 ###create the buffer